 For booking information, visit Juvet Landscape Hotel.

-Above: With the ethic of being a guest in nature, the hotel's cabins are built on stilts; when they've lived their useful lives they can easily be removed.
+Above: With the ethic of being a guest in nature, the hotel's cabins are built on stilts; when they've finished living their useful lives, they can easily be removed.

 Above: A porthole window in one of the cabin bathrooms offers its own unique view.
 The hotel spa sits so close to the gorge that guests are meant to "feel" the spray from the river during treatments.

-Above: All view rooms, like the hotel sauna above, are intended to give the impression of being inside a camera.
+Above: All view rooms, such as the hotel sauna, are intended to give the impression of being inside a camera.